Aztec religion: Cosmology and ritual

 To the Aztecs, death was instrumental in the perpetuation of creation, and gods and humans alike had the responsibility of sacrificing themselves in order to allow life to continue.
 This worldview is best described in the myth of the five suns recorded in the Codex Chimalpopoca, which recounts how Quetzalcoatl stole the bones of the previous generation in the underworld and how later the gods created four successive worlds or "suns" for their subjects to live in, all of which were destroyed.
 Then, by an act of self-sacrifice, one of the gods, Nanahuatzin ("the pimpled one"), caused a fifth and final sun to rise where the first humans, made out of maize dough, could live thanks to his sacrifice.
 Humans were responsible for the sun's continued revival.
-Blood sacrifice in various forms were conducted.
+Blood sacrifices in various forms were conducted.
 Both humans and animals were sacrificed, depending on the god to be placated and the ceremony being conducted, and priests of some gods were sometimes required to provide their own blood through self-mutilation.

 Sacrificial rituals among the Aztecs, and in Mesoamerica in general, must be seen in the context of religious cosmology: sacrifice and death was necessary for the continued existence of the world.
 Likewise, each part of life had one or more deities associated with it and these had to be paid their dues in order to achieve success.
 Gods were paid with sacrificial offerings of food, flowers, effigies, and quail.
 But the larger the effort required of the god, the greater the sacrifice had to be.
 Blood fed the gods and kept the sun from falling.
 For some of the most important rites, a priest would offer his own blood by cutting his ears, arms, tongue, thighs, chest, genitals, or offer a human life or a god's life.
 The people who were sacrificed came from many segments of society and might have been a war captive, slave, or a member of Aztec society; the sacrifice might also have been man or woman, adult or child, or noble or commoner.